Hibiscus Tea Benefits

 Hibiscus for High Blood Pressure

 It’s estimated that 1 in 3 UK adults suffer from high blood pressure, which can lead to kidney and heart disease, as well as strokes.
-It’s now thought, however, that drinking 3 cups of Hibiscus Tea a day can reduce the risks of developing these conditions, according to a study conducted by the American Heart Association(AHA).
+It’s now thought, however, that drinking 3 cups of Hibiscus Tea a day can lower your blood pressure, according to a study conducted by the American Heart Association(AHA).

 Other studies, including one published in the July 2004 edition of “Phytomedicine”, found that:

 "Subjects who took an infusion prepared with 10 grams of dried calyx from Hibiscus for four weeks experienced reduced blood pressure”.